Tax minimisation

 Trust Tax

-TRConcessional Contributions - Maximise to the cap ($30k) for any cash you don't need until retirement
+TRConcessional Contributions - Maximise to the cap ($30k) for any cash you don't need until retirement.
+Utilise any unused caps from the previous 5 years and contribute to partner's super if they are not earning enough.

-TRDebt Recycling - using excess cash to pay down homeloan before investing to make your home loan deductible
+TRDebt Recycling - using excess cash to pay down homeloan before investing to make your home loan deductible; effectively halving the interest cost of a home loan if you're in the top tax bracket.

 TDDepreciation Schedule - Get a depreciation schedule whenever you buy property done, and ensure capital improvement works get added to the depreciation schedule.